Calibration requirement for Epoch of Reionization 21-cm signal observation -- III. Bias and variance in uGMRT ELAIS-N1 field power spectrum: uGMRT observations of ELAIS N1 field

 We use the uGMRT observations towards ELAIS-N1 during GTAC cycle 32.
 The ELAIS-N1 field lies at high galactic latitudes ($l=86.95^{\circ}, b= +44.48^{\circ})$, and hence contribution of the Galactic synchrotron emission to foregrounds is relatively small for this patch of the sky.
+Needless to say that the foreground emission is still several orders of magnitude higher than the expected 21-cm signal.
 The observations were performed at night time to minimize ionospheric disturbance due to the Sun.
-The total observation time was 25 hours spread over 4 days.
+The total observation time was 25 hours$k \sim 1 \, \text{Mpc}^{-1}$ spread over 4 days.
 For the present analysis, we use the GMRT GWB data with 8192 channels over the frequency range 300-500 MHz, observed at 2~sec integration time.
 Details of the observations are given in Table~ \ref{tab:observation}.
 The raw visibilities are first initially calibrated following regular procedure after identification and rejection of the possible RFIs.
 A combined image was made from data of four days and then used for direction-independent self-calibration using a {\sc casa} \footnote{See: \url{https://casa.nrao.edu}; \cite{2007ASPC..376..127M}} based pipeline.
 A final image of the field was made with a resolution of $4.6''\times 4.3''$ with a rms noise of $\tilde \sim 15 ~ \mu$Jy / beam.
 We use this final image along with the corresponding visibilities to estimate the residual gains through a self-calibration run in {\sc casa} with a {\sc solint} set to $int$, which estimates the gains at an interval of $2.68$ sec.
 Note that, the gain tables are only obtained for the on-source time of observation.
 The gain tables, hence obtained, are used for further analysis.
 We also use the final visibilities, which are appropriately flagged, to estimate the baseline distributions and baseline pair fractions in our calculation.
 Further, all the sources with significant signal to noise in the final image are identified and their effects are subtracted from the visibilities.
 A detailed description of the data analysis, calibration and point source subtraction can be found in \cite{2019MNRAS.490..243C}, where they also estimate the DGSE\footnote{DGSE: Diffuse Galactic Synchrotron Emission} power spectrum at different sub-bands.